andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 end
 ```

-### The `ensure` operator.
+#### The `ensure` operator

-It seems it's used less frequently in projects.
-Declared with this
-operator source code section is called always **after** a main code
-section even if an exception is raised and not handled.
-Usually it's
-used to free resources, close files etc.
+This operator seems to see less usage in projects.
+When utilized, the source code section following it is executed **regardless** of whether an exception is raised and handled.
+Its primary purpose is often freeing resources, closing files, and other cleanup tasks.

 ```ruby
 begin